1kmHQ/Book/05-business-logistics.md

 ---

+## Lakshmi's Morning

+It's 4:30 AM.
+Lakshmi is already at her godown in Palani.

+She runs a small distribution business — packaged foods, household goods, basic supplies.
+Her territory: 40 shops across 8 villages within a 25 km radius.

+Today's challenge: 18 deliveries, 4 returns to collect, and one bulk order to pick up from the district warehouse.

+In the old way, this morning looks like:
+- 4:45 AM: Call Kumar (auto) — no answer
+- 4:50 AM: Call Selvan (tempo) — busy today
+- 5:00 AM: Call Raja — can do two trips, but not until 7 AM
+- 5:15 AM: Finally reach Mani — available, but wants ₹200 more than usual
+- 5:30 AM: Still 12 deliveries unassigned
+- 6:00 AM: First delivery already late

+By 8 AM, she's made 15 phone calls.
+Half her deliveries are delayed.
+Two shops have already complained.
+The pickup from the warehouse will have to wait until afternoon.

+Her day is spent firefighting logistics instead of growing her business.

+This is the life of a rural distributor.
+Every.
+Single.
+Day.

+Now imagine a different morning.
+One where Lakshmi scheduled all 18 deliveries yesterday evening.
+Where three vehicles confirmed for 5 AM pickup.
+Where she tracks each delivery in real-time.
+Where GST invoices generate automatically.

+That's what infrastructure looks like.

+As we explored in [Chapter 4](./04-provider-prosperity.md), provider prosperity is the foundation.
+But that prosperity depends on demand.
+And the most reliable demand comes from businesses like Lakshmi's.

+---

 ## The Business User

 When we talk about "customers," we often picture individuals — a person booking a ride to visit family, someone sending a package to a friend.